eastend-street/codeo/README.md

 <h1>Codeo</h1>
-Codeo is a website to search programming video from YouTube.
+Codeo is a website to search programming video from YouTube📺

 website: https://codeo.site